usamanaeem517/ZeroCopyReadWrite/README.md

 # ZeroCopyReadWrite
 <p> This program performs zero copy read and write operation while reading or writing data from the file.
-We directly use Kernal buffer to perform read and write operation without making any user defined buffers. </p>
+We directly use Kernal buffer to perform read and write operations without making any user defined buffers. </p>

 ## To Compile:
 <pre><code>make </code></pre>